WheretIB/nullc/README.md

 Misc:
   * Fixed bugs, crashes and hangs in the compiler found by extensive fuzz-testing
   * Fixed compilation with gcc and clang on x86/x64
+  * dyncall library can be used to perform external function calls

 ## Changes in 2013 ##